creold/illustrator-scripts/md/Item.md

 ## MirrorMove

 Mirror movement the object or points using the last values of the `Object > Transform > Move...` or last move with the mouse / keyboard.
 Extends the native `Object > Transform > Transform Again`.
 Axes: XY, X, Y. Movement ratio — the ratio of how much distance to move relative to the previous one (1 = the same).
 It has two modes: silent and dialog.
-Changing in `CFG.showUI`.

 Modes change without editing the code if you hold down the <kbd>Alt</kbd> key when running the script:

 * <kbd>Alt</kbd> + `CFG.showUI: false` the dialog will be shown
 * <kbd>Alt</kbd> + `CFG.showUI: true` silent mode with the latest options